Using thirdweb on Tanssi¶

 // The chain to execute the transaction on.
 This assumes you already set up

-// the Tanssi demo EVM appchain as a custom chain, as shown in the configure chain section
+// the Tanssi demo EVM network as a custom chain, as shown in the configure chain section

 chain: tanssi,